werf/werf/docs/pages/reference/registry/image_naming.md

 ### Two dimgs in GitLab job

-Given Werf config with 2 dimgs — backend and frontend.
+Given `werf.yaml` config with 2 dimgs — backend and frontend.

 The following command runs in GitLab job for git branch named `core/feature/ADD_SETTINGS`:
 ```bash